karthikkappagantula/my_tech_notes/python_notes/README.md

 ![new script](https://github.com/karthikkappagantula/my_tech_notes/blob/master/python_notes/resources/newscript.png)
 * Select each cell after typing code and run the cell using "Run/Play" button.
 * To save the script, double click the file name on top (Untitled is default filename)
+* You can download the file as a .py file using file -> download as .py file

 * * *
 [Top](#table-of-contents)
 * * *